judywangyq/spirit_flow_APP/README.md

 Camera use

 In the user profile page, the camera icon in the page allows user to click and take a picture as user profile picture.
+Users are allowed to retake pictures if they are not satisfied with current picture.

 -Status: Fully functioning